horse-framework/horse-messaging/README.md

   You can use all kind of messaging architectures with same code base.

+* **It's extremely extensible and customizable.**
+  Everything has an implementation and all operations are interceptable.
+  You can even use your custom SQL server to make your queues durable.

 * **It's fast, uses low memory and cpu.**
   Queues can handle over 200k messages per second, Channels can handle over 350k messages per second.